List of YuYu Hakusho characters: Genkai

+In the Tagalog dub of the Philippines (titled Ghost Fighter), the character is male and is named Jeremiah.
+The voice actors did not learn that Genkai was female until production of the Tagalog dub was made.
+Accordingly, the Filipino version of the character is male, and a male voice actor was used.
+Genkai's reveal as a woman in the Dark Tournament story arc confused Filipino viewers.

 Koenma

 King Enma Jr., usually addressed as Koenma (コエンマ) is the son of King Enma, the one in charge of judging whether a soul goes to heaven or hell.
 Koenma takes over the responsibilities of his father's work when he is away.
 Though he is said to be at least 700 years old, Koenma usually appears as a toddler with a pacifier in his mouth and wearing a large hat with the kanji for "king" and the English letters "Jr".
 He can also transform into a young adult form, retaining his pacifier but losing his hat, showing the letters "Jr" on his forehead.
 Koenma acts as Yusuke's boss, assigning him his Underworld Detective cases through Botan.
-His pacifier is a receptacle, which Koenma constantly imbues with his aura so it can create a powerful barrier in order to fend off a dark age still centuries away.
+His pacifier is a receptacle, which Koenma constantly imbues with his aura so it can create a powerful barrier to fend off a dark age still centuries away.
 However, after deciding to use it early to stop Sensui, it proves ineffective because of Sensui's Holy Chi.
-At the end of the series, an investigation by Koenma ended up revealing that his father had been falsifying reports on demon activity against humans in order to justify keeping the two separated.
-Having proven the criminal statistics are much lower, Koenma is now in charge of the Underworld and allows access between the Demon Plane and Human World.
+At the end of the series, an investigation by Koenma revealed that his father had been falsifying reports on demon activity against humans to justify keeping the two separated.
+Having proven that the criminal statistics are much lower, Koenma is now in charge of the Underworld and allows access between the Demon Plane and the Human World.
 Koenma is a popular character with fans, coming in seventh and fifth place in the series' first two popularity polls.
 He came in ninth in the American Shonen Jump poll.